Pro Workshop

 Advanced React Patterns

-Make your code better than ever by learning the strengths and weaknesses of several advanced patterns so you always know exactly what to reach for.
+Make your code better than ever by learning the strengths and weaknesses of several advanced patterns.

 Composition

-Prop drilling is one of the reasons so many people have jumped onto state management solutions
+Avoiding prop drilling is one of the reasons so many people have jumped onto state management solutions like Redux.

 You'll see how things get quite a bit easier without losing any flexibility!